Of course, Bridge Markland is far more than a Drag King.

 It was a joy to document this show.

-I am so grateful to my Patreon Patrons, whose monthly financial support lets me keep documenting Berlin’s drag and burlesque performers while I work safely at home.
+I am incredibly grateful to my Patreon Patrons, whose monthly financial support lets me keep documenting Berlin’s drag and burlesque performers while I work safely at home.

 Venus Boys is a collective of Berlin-based Drag performers who “paint from the palette of performative masculinity.”